|Applies To||RSA Product Set: SecurID|

 The indicated field(s) on this page require your attention.

-Now when you create a user in the internal database, the password prompts are replaced by a Manage Password checkbox.
-If you need the user to have a password just check "Enable Password" and enter the password as normal.
-This last feature is present to allow you to be able to use the features listed above where the RSA Password may be used.
+After making the change when you create a new user in the internal database, the password prompts are replaced by a Manage Password checkbox.
+If you need the user to have a password just check Enable Password and enter the password as normal.
+This feature is present to allow you to be able to use the features listed above where the RSA Password may be used.

-You will always need to have at least one super admin with an internal password, since at the point where the Operations console prompts for a username/password of a user with superadmin privilege that this user must be in the internal database.
+You will always need to have at least one super admin with an internal password, since at the point where the Operations Console prompts for a username/password of a user with superadmin privilege that this user must be in the internal database.

 |Legacy Article ID||a44796|